 While raw potatoes are a healthy choice to feed your chickens, it is best to give them in moderation only.

-Chickens can eat raw potatoes as treats and supplementary food to their regular diet.
+Chickens can eat properly prepared potatoes as treats and supplementary food to their regular diet.
 However, they are not as packed in nutrients compared to other foods.
 Therefore, they do not give your flock the nutrition they need for optimum growth and development.

 Instead of letting your chickens eat raw potatoes as their main diet, mix it up and try different kinds of food that will give them proper and balanced nutrition.

 Preparing Raw Potatoes for Chicken Feeding